lackhoa/lackhoa.github.io/_posts/2023-11-04-auto-rig-pro.md

 I DMed the mods to ask for the reason and they haven't replied to me yet (even though they were so quick to censor my post).
 I don't know what kind of censorship is happening here, but I can't say I haven't seen it.

-This is the schmuck response from the dev that got me angry
+This is the schmuck response from the dev that made my blood boil

 ```
 > I contacted support and asked for help.
 They gave up immediately and told me to get a refund